Meet Craig O’Brien, the Man Behind the Blockbusters

 “Normally, when we shoot a skydiving sequence for a feature film, we’ll go up and shoot little pieces here and there,” Craig explains.
 “In post-production, they’ll take all of those little pieces and put them together to make a whole.
 But the Mission: Impossible franchise really is all about one thing, and that is Tom Cruise’s skills as a stuntman.
 They design the sequences to highlight those skills, and to make sure it is shot in a manner that the audience knows it’s him doing these stunts.”

 In this case, the sequence was designed to be intentionally long and unbroken, following Tom from the safety of the cargo plane directly out into freefall, with lighting inside the star’s helmet to guarantee the audience sees his face from start to finish.
-The whole thing clocks in at about three minutes, and in that three minutes there are only two cuts.
+The whole thing clocks in at about three minutes, and in those three minutes there are only two cuts.

 That, dear reader, is a tall order.